OpenDreamKit/OpenDreamKit.github.io/_posts/2019-08-25-MathDataWorkshop-Report.md

 The decision to switch backends was made to allow for a more agile development in the future.

-We named the system MathHub Data, to indicate integration with MathHub, a portal for active mathematical documents and an archive for flexiformal mathematics.
+We named the system [Data.MathHub](https://data.mathhub.info), to indicate integration with [MathHub](https://mathhub.info), a portal for active mathematical documents and an archive for flexiformal mathematics.
-MathHub Data is unified infrastructure supporting deep FAIR relational mathematical data.
+MathHub Data provides a unified infrastructure supporting deep FAIR relational mathematical data.
 It provides storage and hosting for mathematical datasets.
 The infrastructure produced includes everything necessary to display a simple website with basic search functionality.